Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Season Stats

-- Higbee has 61 catches on 85 targets for 560 yards and five touchdowns, averaging 32.9 yards per game.
+- Higbee has caught 61 passes on 85 targets for 560 yards and five touchdowns, averaging 32.9 yards per game.

+- So far this season, 14.0% of the 607 passes thrown by his team have gone Higbee's way.

 - With 18 targets in the red zone this season, Higbee has been on the receiving end of 15.9% of his team's 113 red zone pass attempts.